Investors want to know what you know about your business…

 If you win, who loses? — Watch out for these guys!

-The cancer treatment industry is about $121 billion / year.
+The cancer treatment industry is growing to $171 billion / year.
 If you actually cure cancer, what happens to the treatment industry?
+Poof!
 I’m actually a bit surprised that Elon Musk is still breathing, but he may have made a smart move by giving away his patents on electric cars.
 As you may have noticed, just about everything that runs on gasoline is being redesigned to become electric.
 Big oil?!?

 I recommend reading: “The Ho Chi Minh Guerilla Warfare Handbook” by David Yurth.
 He uses the backdrop of the Vietnam War to illustrate how the leader of tiny North Vietnam got the mighty USA out of his country as a metaphor for defeating incumbents who are making money on the problem and therefore happy to see your solution fail.
 Likewise, how does an underfunded innovator compete in an industry that makes more money treating the problem than it would by simply solving it?